-Searching for library resources is about to get a lot better!
+Searching for library resources has been made a lot better!

-The University of Toronto Libraries search system has undergone a massive upgrade.
+The University of Toronto Libraries search system underwent a massive upgrade in February 2021.
 The new LibrarySearch surpasses our previous system of 18 years duration in its ability to search for and access both electronic and print resources.
-It will be launched in January 2021.
+It was launched on February 16, 2021.

 - Single integrated search for books, articles, journals, and more